IsaacScript/isaacscript/misc/Blog_Response.md

-IsaacScript, and why it doesn't suck
+# Isaacscript, and Why It Doesn't Suck

 Jill posted a [fairly log blog](https://blog.oat.zone/p/7c181fbf-99bc-40a8-b710-7384ca8d4252/) about IsaacScript.
 I welcome well-intentioned criticism, so I thank Jill for putting it together, which must have taken a long time.